Viji-qmofi/software-dev-course-debug-tools-and-programs-Vijayalakshmi-R/README.md

 ---

 Let me know if you'd like to add starter files, error clues, or a checklist of bugs to find!

+Debug Summary

+Errors Found:

+Loop in calculateTotal used <= → caused undefined access.
+Fixed to <.

+applyDiscount lacked validation → added validation for invalid discount rates.

+generateReceipt crashed when total was NaN.
+Fixed with Number(total).toFixed(2).

+Receipt formatting used \n, which doesn’t render in HTML.
+Changed to <br> and innerHTML.

+How DevTools Helped:

+Console Tab showed runtime errors (undefined item access).

+Call Stack pointed directly to the faulty line inside calculateTotal.

+Sources Tab with breakpoints and debugger let me inspect i and cartItems[i].

+Tested edge cases in Console to validate fixes (empty cart, single item, extreme discounts).